Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 BALSAMIC Variant Calling Algorithms
 ***********************************

-IN BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
-Also the choice of these tools differs between the type of analysis for eg: `Target Genome Analysis (TGA)` or `Whole Genome Sequencing (WGS)`.
-Various filters are applied at different levels in order to report high-confidence variant calls.
+In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
+Also, the choice of these tools differs between the type of analysis for eg: `Target Genome Analysis (TGA)` or `Whole Genome Sequencing (WGS)`.
+Various filters are applied at different levels to report high-confidence variant calls.
 `Pre-call filtering` is where the variant-calling tool decides not to emit a variant line to the VCF file.
 `Post-call filtering` is where a variant is emitted along with ancillary metrics, such as quality and depth, which are then used for further filtering.

-More information about the pre-call filters used by the variant callers is detailed out in VCF header
+More information about the pre-call filters used by the variant callers is detailed in the VCF header.

 .. figure:: images/vcf_filters.png

 In the VCF file, `FILTER` status is `PASS` if this position has passed all filters, i.e., a call is made at this position.
-Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g. `p8;pSTD` might indicate that at this site the mean position in reads less than 8 and position in reads has standard deviation of 0.
+Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g., `p8;pSTD` might indicate that at this site, the mean position in reads less than 8 and position in reads has a standard deviation of 0.
 In BALSAMIC, this VCF file is named as `*.all.vcf.gz` (eg: `SNV.somatic.$case_id.vardict.all.vcf.gz`)

 .. figure:: images/filter_status.png

-For `Post-call filtering`, in BALSAMIC we have applied various filtering criterias (`Vardict_filtering`_, `TNscope filtering (Tumor_normal)`_ ) depending on the analysis-type (TGS/WGS) and sample-type(tumor-only/tumor-normal).
+For `Post-call filtering`, in BALSAMIC we have applied various filtering criteria (`Vardict_filtering`_, `TNscope filtering (Tumor_normal)`_ ) depending on the analysis-type (TGS/WGS) and sample-type(tumor-only/tumor-normal).

 In BALSAMIC, this VCF file is named as `*.all.filtered.pass.vcf.gz` (eg: `SNV.somatic.$case_id.vardict.all.filtered.pass.vcf.gz`)